Huayan: Differences with classical Yogācāra

 Other differences between Huayan and classical Yogācāra were highlighted during Ming dynasty debates over the nature of the bhājanaloka, or container world (i.e. the shared world of sensory experience).
 According to the classical Yogācāra view of intersubjectivity, each being, experiencing its own mental representations, necessarily occupies its own sensory world.
 Although these sensory worlds overlap when a suitable karmic connection is shared between them, according to this view there are strictly speaking as many sensory worlds as there are beings.
+As Ernest Billings Brewster explains, "every sentient being possesses a 'storehouse consciousness' that contains a sensory world unique to each being."
 Huayan exegetes such as Kongyin Zhencheng (1547–1617) in the Ming dynasty rejected this.
 Drawing on Huayan notions, such as that of an all-encompassing holistic dharmadhātu, Zhencheng argued that there is just a single sensory world which is shared by all beings.
 (Note: Compare with the notion of ekadhātu (the single realm) in the Anūnatvāpurnatvanirdeśa.)